 We face certain risks and uncertainties, which are present in many emerging medical device companies.
-At March 31, 2006, we had an accumulated deficit of \$23.5 million.
+At September 30, 2006, we had an accumulated deficit of \$28.9 million.
 To date, we have not commercialized our principal product, MelaFind®.
-We anticipate that we will continue to incur net losses for the foreseeable future as we continue to develop the MelaFind®system, expand our clinical development team and corporate infrastructure, and prepare for the potential commercial launch of MelaFind®.
+We anticipate that we will continue to incur net losses for the foreseeable future as we continue to develop the MelaFind® system, expand our clinical development team and corporate infrastructure, and prepare for the potential commercial launch of MelaFind®.
 We do not expect to generate significant product revenue until we successfully obtain PMA approval for and begin selling MelaFind®.
 In order to achieve significant commercialization of MelaFind® we will need to obtain additional funding.
-We believe that the net proceeds from our recently completed initial public offering, including our current cash and cash equivalents and interest we earn on these balances, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures through mid 2007.
-If existing cash and cash generated from our recently completed initial public offering are insufficient to satisfy our liquidity requirements, or if we develop additional products, we may seek to sell additional equity or debt securities or obtain a credit facility.
+We believe that the net proceeds from our recently completed October 31, 2006 financing and our 2005 initial public offering, including our current cash, cash equivalents, marketable equity securities and interest we earn on these balances, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures allowing the Company to continue planned operations through mid 2008.

+Existing cash and cash generated from our recently completed October 31, 2006 financing and our 2005 initial public offering may not be sufficient to satisfy the liquidity requirements necessary to commercially launch MelaFind® or to develop additional products.
+We will seek to sell additional equity or debt securities or obtain a credit facility.
 If additional funds are raised through the issuance of debt securities, these securities could have rights senior to those associated with our common stock, and could contain covenants that would restrict our operations.
 Any additional financing may not be available in amounts or on terms acceptable to us, or at all.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of, delay or eliminate some or all of planned product research development and commercialization activities, which could harm our business.